Hoarding house cleaning dangers

 The accumulation of dust and allergens in hoarded homes poses significant health risks.
 Pollen, dust, mold, fungal spores, and pet dander are common allergens.
 These substances can trigger allergic reactions, leading to increased respiratory discomfort.

-Cleaning a hoarder’s houses often disturbs these allergens, worsening existing respiratory conditions and leading to new allergic reactions.
+Cleaning a hoarder's houses often disturbs these allergens, worsening existing respiratory conditions and leading to new allergic reactions, which underscores the broader danger of cleaning a hoarder's house.

 Poor Ventilation